vcgupta-indihood/flutter-bug/README.md

 2. Go to Route testing
 3. tap on lists, it will change the URL on browser containing index
 4. In any of index tap 'Show dialog'
-5. Check the logs, it rebuilds everytime we have a dialog close/open
+5. Check the console logs, it rebuilds everytime we close/open a dialog
-6.